-In connection with the Company's previous underwritten public offerings, the Company issued pre-funded warrants to purchase an aggregate of 379,371 shares of the Company's common stock.
-Each pre-funded warrant entitled the holder to purchase shares of common stock at an exercise price of \$0.01 per share and expired 20 years from the date of issuance.
+In connection with the Company's previous underwritten public offerings, the Company issued pre-funded warrants to purchase an aggregate of 3,793,706 shares of the Company's common stock.
+Each pre-funded warrant entitled the holder to purchase shares of common stock at an exercise price of \$0.001 per share and expired 20 years from the date of issuance.
 These warrants were recorded as a component of stockholders' equity within additional paid-in capital.
-The warrant holders exercised all the shares of outstanding pre-funded warrants in 2023 at an exercise price of \$0.01 per share.
-As of September 30, 2024, there were no pre-funded warrants outstanding.
+In January 2023, warrant holders exercised 2,236,553 shares of outstanding pre-funded warrants at an exercise price of \$0.001 per share.
+In April 2023, warrant holders exercised the remaining 1,557,153 shares of outstanding pre-funded warrants.
+As of March 31, 2024, there were no pre-funded warrants outstanding.